 By Stephen Issac, Veteran and Professor at Purdue Global

 My name is Stephen Isaac.
-I am an adjunct math instructor at Purdue Global, Omaha campus.
-I have been an instructor in Omaha and Council Bluffs for nearly 8 years.
+I am an adjunct math instructor at Purdue Global, Omaha.
+I have been an instructor here for nearly 8 years.

 In addition to the experience of teaching at Purdue Global, I spent a 6 years of my Air Force career as an instructor for navigators and bombardiers on B-52s at Carswell AFB, Texas.
 I retired from the Air Force in 1991 as a Lieutenant Colonel with nearly 5,000 hours in the B-52 as a navigator/bombardier.